petrklus/pirouser/README.md

 The project is work in progress.
 Basic login has been implemented, commands to fetch UPS status from NUT and then commands to wake target machine UP are pending implementation.

+## Requirements

+The project requires Python (2.7 or 3.2+), on python2, library [https://pypi.org/project/subprocess32/](subprocess32) is required.
+The intention is to support Linux systems.

 ## Deployment

 The recommendation is to install it on a RO raspberry PI to minimise chance of data corruption on power loss.